w32agobot/SKY130_SAR-ADC/openlane/README.md

 Read first: [Design rules](https://github.com/nickson-jose/vsdstdcelldesign).
 This guide includes everything important except one detail about Port-alignment.

 ### Port alignment
-For Place&Route all ports have to be aligned on the crosssections of a grid.
-So show the grid for high-density cells (sky130_fd_sc_**hd**__...) type `grid 0.46um 0.34um 0.23um 0.17um` into the tcl-console.
+For Place&Route all ports should be aligned on the crosssections of a grid.
+To show the grid for high-density cells (sky130_fd_sc_**hd**__...) type `grid 0.46um 0.34um 0.23um 0.17um` into the tcl-console.

 ### Cell size
 Property FIXED_BBOX needs to be defined.
 X and Y dimensions must equal multiples of a constant value - [see PDK Documentation](https://antmicro-skywater-pdk-docs.readthedocs.io/en/latest/contents/libraries/foundry-provided.html).
 For a high-density custom cell the size in micrometers is (8 times 0,34)x(N times 0.46).
-Multiply the value by 200 to get the magic-internal-value.
+Multiply the value by 200 to get the magic-internal-value for iic-osic-tools (yours may vary).
 For h=2.72 and w=9.66um the correct input would be `property FIXED_BBOX {0 0 1932 544}`.

 The PDK high density standard cells are located in `/foss/pdk/sky130A/libs.ref/sky130_fd_sc_hd/mag/..`, you probably want to compare your custom cell with existing cells.